Ann-Anahit/JS-Quiz/README.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [Ann-Anahit/JS-Quiz](https://github.com//)
+2. Go to the repository for the project,
 3. Click the Fork button in the top right corner.

 #### How to Clone